Bucks County Writers Workshop

 Participating in a workshop means understanding how to give and take constructive feedback, and should be part of a writer’s lifelong learning process.

-The basic text used by nearly the entire publishing industry to edit manuscripts is The University of Chicago Manual of Style.
+The basic reference used by nearly the entire publishing industry to edit manuscripts is The University of Chicago Manual of Style.
 Every writer should own a copy as the essential tool of the craft.
 Writing is a craft, isn’t it?
 [Note: this is a complicated, voluminous volume, and even the computerized edition can be difficult.]
 Also recommended: The New York Public Library’s Writers Guide to Style and Usage, and, of course, Strunk and White’s The Elements of Style.
 And for dolts like me who are constantly grappling with the English language, Patricia T. O’Connor’s Woe is I is a must.

 Ambrose Bierce: “The first duty of an author is to be interesting.
 Every sentence that he writes must be of interest.
 He who does not obey this First Commandment of the literary megalogue will incur the inevitable punishment of not being read.” [italics added]